pact-foundation/docs.pact.io/docs/pact_broker/webhooks/template_library.md

 }
 ```

-## Bitbucket-pipeline trigger build of a branch
+## Bitbucket - pipeline trigger build of a branch

 ```text
 {